 Meanwhile, Damien is beginning to betray his diabolical leanings by throwing a major wobbly arriving at Guildford Cathedral and upsetting the monkeys at Windsor Safari Park, which closed in 1992.
 The site, just outside Windsor, is now the Legoland theme park.

 The Omen location: the entrance to the home of US Ambassador Thorn: Pyrford Court, Pyrford Common Road, Woking, Surrey

 The palatial home of the US Ambassador, supposedly on ‘Seven Hills Road’, is Pyrford Court, Pyrford (which, at the time, was the deserted Guinness estate), a couple of miles east of Woking in Surrey.
 A private home, it’s well hidden behind a thick screen of trees and not visible from the road.
 You can, though, see the elaborate gatehouse, The Bothy, out of which Ambassador Thorn makes his final desperate drive, on the south side of Pyrford Common Road near Upshot Lane.

-The Omen location: Ambassador Thorn tries to kill his son: St Peter's Church, Laleham Road, Staines, Greater London
+The Omen location: Ambassador Thorn tries to kill his son: St Peter's Church, Laleham Road, Staines, Surrey

-The church, in which Thorn is finally thwarted after being convinced of the diabolical origins of young Damien, is St Peter's, Laleham Road, Staines, Greater London.
+The church, in which Thorn is finally thwarted after being convinced of the diabolical origins of young Damien, is St Peter's, Laleham Road, Staines, Surrey.

 The Omen location: Damien at the Ambassador's funeral: American Military Cemetery, Brookwood Cemetery, Brookwood, Surrey